HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Evaluation

-{\bf Evaluation Tasks:} We evaluate the pre-trained model on 7 groups of tasks including both zero-shot and few-shot evaluations \cite{chang2023survey}.
-We use Language Model Evaluation Harness \cite{lmevalharness} for natural language tasks, and use HumanEval \cite{humaneval} for coding tasks. \begin{itemize} [leftmargin=3mm,noitemsep,nolistsep] \item \textbf{MMLU (Massive Multitask Language Understanding)} \cite{hendrycks2021ethics,hendryckstest2021} contains 57 test tasks, spanning STEM, humanities, social sciences, and other subjects.
+\textbf{Massive Multitask Language Understanding (MMLU)} \cite{hendrycks2021ethics,hendryckstest2021} contains 57 tasks, spanning STEM, social sciences, humanities, and other subjects.
 The difficulty ranges from elementary to professional levels.
-The breadth of the dataset is suitable to test model's overall problem solving and knowledge ability.
+The breadth of the dataset tests model's overall problem solving and knowledge ability.

-\item \textbf{BIG-Bench Hard (BBH)} \cite{suzgun2022challenging} is a suite of 23 challenging BIG-Bench tasks \cite{srivastava2022beyond}, for which prior language models did not outperform the average human-rater.
-It can evaluate the model's abilty on challenging tasks.

-\item \textbf{Commonsense Reasoning} consists of 6 commonly-used datasets: PIQA \cite{bisk2020piqa}, HellaSwag \cite{zellers2019hellaswag}, WinoGrande \cite{sakaguchi2021winogrande}, ARC easy and challenge \cite{ARC}, and OpenBookQA \cite{openlm2023openllama}.
-Those multi-choice tasks include carefully crafted riddles, puzzles, and scenarios designed to probe a model's ability to leverage implicit knowledge, make logical inferences, and navigate the unsaid rules of our physical and social worlds.
+\textbf{Commonsense Reasoning (CR)} consists of 6 datasets: PIQA \cite{bisk2020piqa}, HellaSwag \cite{zellers2019hellaswag}, WinoGrande \cite{sakaguchi2021winogrande}, ARC easy and challenge \cite{ARC}, and OpenBookQA \cite{openlm2023openllama}.
+These multi-choice tasks include carefully crafted riddles, puzzles, and scenarios designed to probe a model's ability to leverage implicit knowledge, make logical inferences, and navigate the rules of physical and social worlds.

-\item \textbf{World Knowledge} includes NaturalQuestions \cite{natualquestions} and TriviaQA \cite{joshi2017triviaqa}.
+\textbf{World Knowledge (WK)} includes NaturalQuestions \cite{natualquestions} and TriviaQA \cite{joshi2017triviaqa}.
 Both tasks are designed to test model's question-answering ability in \textit{closed book} setting.
 The models are not provided documents that may contain information about the question, and it has to rely on information learnt or memorized in pre-training data.

-\item \textbf{Reading Comprehension} uses BoolQ \cite{clark2019boolq} to test model's \textit{open book} comprehension ability.
+\textbf{Reading Comprehension (RC)} uses BoolQ \cite{clark2019boolq} to test model's \textit{open book} comprehension ability.
 BoolQ is a question answering dataset for yes/no questions.
 Each example is a triplet of \texttt{(question, passage, answer)}, with the title of the page as optional additional context.
 The model is required to answer the question based on the given context in \texttt{passage}.

-\item \textbf{Math} ability is evaluated with GSM8K (Grade School Math 8K) \cite{cobbe2021gsm8k}.
+\textbf{Math} ability is evaluated with GSM8K (Grade School Math 8K) \cite{cobbe2021gsm8k}.
 GSM8K contains 8,500 grade school math problems.
 Both problems and answers are provided in natural language.
-These problems take between 2 and 8 steps to solve, which is ideal for testing basic multi-step reasoning ability of the model.
+These problems take between 2 and 8 steps to solve, which is ideal for testing basic multi-step reasoning ability.